-Recommended for: (1) students who have had at least a semester of calculus but did not take a placement exam; (2) students who believe their placement is incorrect; (3) students who are uncertain of their grasp of the material.
+Cornell placement exams are offered during orientation in August and January and are recommended for: (1) students who have had at least a semester of calculus but did not take a placement exam; (2) students who believe their placement is incorrect; (3) students who are uncertain of their grasp of the material.
 Students may use the higher of two placement recommendations.
 A failing score is not recorded on the student’s record.

 Cornell Math Courses

 Any 3- or 4-credit course offered by the Mathematics Department except MATH 1890 may be used.
 The following courses are particularly good options for CALS students.
 Students who plan to take more than one semester of calculus should take MATH 1110 rather than MATH 1106.

 - MATH 1105 - Finite Mathematics for the Life and Social Sciences

 - MATH 1106 - Calculus for the Life and Social Sciences

 - MATH 1710 - Statistical Theory and Application in the Real World